Steamed Dishes in Chinese Home Cooking

 Salted duck eggs are popular accompaniments to congee (watery rice porridge).
 The salted yolks are a real treat and used in moon cakes (the more yolks, the higher the price!) as well as in glutinous rice dumplings called 'chung '.

-Salted duck yolks are wonderful optional extra in this steamed minced pork and egg custard.
+Salted duck yolks are a wonderful optional extra in this steamed minced pork and egg custard.
 Buy uncooked salted duck eggs from an Asian food store.
-Use only the yolk which will be firm golden-red ball as a result of the salting process.
+Use only the yolk which will be a firm golden-red ball as a result of the salting process.
 Sometimes, you can find packs of frozen salted duck egg yolks in Asian supermarkets.
 These are excellent and very convenient to have on hand in the freezer.

-Pre-cooked salted duck eggs - from China and Taiwan - are now common in Asian stores.
+Pre-cooked salted duck eggs—from China and Taiwan—are now common in Asian stores.
 However, I've found the quality totally unsatisfactory.
 I bought a half-dozen pack recently and threw every single one out when I cut them in half to examine the yolk quality.
 I won't be buying them again, that's for sure!